-what an IN-DEPTH INTENSIVE / RESIDENCY IN MASK PERFORMANCE looks like
+IN-DEPTH INTENSIVE / RESIDENCY

 Tailored to suit the needs at hand, a WONDERHEADS residency can last anywhere from one day to two weeks.
 The overall goal of this in-depth Mask Performance Intensive is to engender in the student a greater sense of physical awareness, increased clarity and economy of physical expression, and an understanding of what it means to bring a fully realized character to life through articulate and dynamic physical investment.

 The class begins by exploring fundamental mask technique, examining physical awareness, economy of movement and the power of gesture and articulation.
 The class then delves into the emotional life of a mask, learning what it means to use full physical investment to bring the masks to life.
-Then, bringing technique and physical investment together, the class will move into character development.
+Then, bringing technique and physical investment together, the class moves into character development.
 Participants explore the wide spectrum of physical choices available to them to create a total character body and fully realized character, from head to toe.

 Masks are incredibly liberating and effective training tools for all performers and theatre makers – whichever style and medium you may work in.
-Stretch your creativity, push the boundaries of your physicality and challenge your theatrical inventiveness as you explore what it means to bring the ‘other’ to life.
+Stretch your creativity, push the boundaries of your physicality and challenge your theatrical inventiveness as you explore what it means to bring the other to life.

-what a SCHOOL or COMMUNITY WORKSHOP looks like
+SCHOOL or COMMUNITY WORKSHOP

-Using masks created by master mask maker Kate Braidwood, the WONDERHEADS introduce the fundamental process by which they bring a mask to life.
+Using masks created by WONDERHEADS’ mask maker Kate Braidwood, the WONDERHEADS introduce the fundamental process by which they bring a mask to life.
 Through a series of games and guided exercises, participants will focus on developing a greater understanding of physical expression and articulation and leave with a set of tools to help them better express themselves both on stage and off.
 This is a fun and transformative workshop meant for a variety of ages and skill levels.

 In this ‘Behind the Mask’ Lecture-Demonstration the WONDERHEADS introduce mask performance to the audience and demonstrate the techniques of physical expression that give life to their full-face mask performances.
 A splash of insight into the history of mask mixed with entertaining demonstrations and audience interaction make for an engaging look at how physical expression plays a role in both theatrical storytelling and in our day-to-day lives.